RickyRush/DCI/powershell.md

 Once we ID our target machine using the ping TTL (windows in 128), we can remotely connect using the following command (CAN NOT BE RUN IN ADMIN PS SESSION):
 `Enter-PSSession -UseSSL -ComputerName 10.10.10.40 -Credential "DCI Student"`

+** Note - no quotes around single word names.
+UseSSL not always required.
+Send connection request from a non-admin box!

 Now we can start the exercise... two and a half hours later...